Zelogx Platform - Demo Gallery

 Initial Username: pritunl

-Initial Password: "xxxxxxxxxxxx"
+Initial Password: xxxxxxxxxxxx

 M2-5 - Create organizations and users in Pritunl

-M2-5-0 - Log in
+M2-5-1 - Log in

 Open the Pritunl URL (for example: https://172.16.21.9).
 Use the initial credentials shown earlier (username: pritunl, password: the one displayed in Notes).
 Change the password if you like.

-M2-5-1 - Create organizations
+M2-5-2 - Confirm organizations

-M2-5-4 - Add VPN users
+M2-5-3 - Add VPN users

+Now, let’s add a VPN user who can access tenant pj01.
 Add a user (for example: testuser1) and assign them to an organization such as pj01.

-M2-5-5 - Distribute VPN profiles
+M2-5-4 - Distribute VPN profiles

 Click “Click to download profile” next to a user to download a .tar package containing the VPN client profile.
 Send this profile to remote users securely.
 They can import it into Pritunl or OpenVPN to connect — the same method you used to connect to the demo.